-PARMA artist Michael Evans has a new project releasing on Navona Records in February of 2017, based on the H.P.
+PARMA artist Michael Evans‘ latest release on Navona Records, was based on the H.P.
 Lovecraft’s short story “The Music of Erich Zann.”
 The story is set on a narrow street named Rue d’Auseil, and on that street, there’s an old apartment building where few lived.
 With only a short walk from the university, a metaphysics college student takes rent on the fifth floor.
 At night he hears mysterious music playing, eerie and haunting.
 That music is played by Erich Zann, an old string player, not for pleasure, but to keep whatever is lurking outside the only curtained covered window of his room, away.

 H.P.
 Lovecraft, now the household name for horror fiction, didn’t hit his literature fame until after his death in 1947.
 After Lovecraft died, he left more than 60 short stories, novellas, and novels behind.
 Two of his writing friends who were inspired by his writing, August Derleth, and Donald Wandrei, started a publishing house known as Arkham House in order to archive and promote Lovecraft’s work.
 Since then, his works have inspired many horror fiction writers such as Stephen King, Peter Straub, and Neil Gaiman.
 Lovecraft’s stories have been published and made into films over and over again, including Hunters of the Dark and Cthulhu.

-Evans recently completed the recording session for THE MUSIC OF ERICH ZANN with the PARMA engineering team and The Sirius Quartet in New York over the summer.
+Evans completed the recording session for THE MUSIC OF ERICH ZANN with the PARMA engineering team and Sirius Quartet in New York during the summer of 2016.
 During the sessions, we were able to capture some sneak peak recording footage.

-PARMA Recordings Senior A&R Representative Alex Bourne got to sit down and talk with Evans about the inspiration for this H.P.
+After the session, we got to sit down and talk with Evans about the inspiration for this H.P.
 Lovecraft project, the session experience, and his favorite spooky go-to’s!
+Take a look…

 I must have gotten over any fear quickly because the piece just flew out of me.
 I finished it in about 10-12 weeks and it is a little over 1 hr long.